Crifrald/rpi-bmark/README.md

     Core #2 8GB written in 19.563 secs (mem acc: 1073741811, L1 acc: 0)
     Core #0 8GB written in 19.564 secs (mem acc: 1073741803, L1 acc: 0)
     Core #3 8GB written in 19.566 secs (mem acc: 1073741819, L1 acc: 0)

+---

+I finally managed to find a way to accelerate this, which is by giving the CPU a hint that the entire 4KB buffer is to be kept in cache for as long as possible.
+I do not have any idea of what Linux is doing to provide such a performance boost without the cache hints, but won't waste any more time trying to figure it out since I don't mind using them.

+After hinting the cache I got the following results:

+    Core #0 wrote 8GB in 0.619 secs
+    Core #2 wrote 8GB in 0.619 secs
+    Core #1 wrote 8GB in 0.619 secs
+    Core #3 wrote 8GB in 0.619 secs